Board of Directors

 Trudy Saldana has been married to her husband Joe for 50 years the two came to Catalina as newlyweds and raised their family on the island.
 Forty years ago, Trudy worked as part of a group seeking and starting P.L.A.Y., Avalon’s first preschool.
 The Saldana’s owned and operated Coyote Joe’s Restaurant for 33 years.
 A fiscal conservative, Trudy has experience with profit and loss issues, management, problem solving and strategic planning.
 She cares “about everyone receiving equal access to quality health care and effective medical treatment on the Catalina Island.”
-Her only daughter Gina is a registered nurse at CIMC and issues pertaining to the hospital and the City of Avalon are a top priority for her.
 Serving on the AMDC Board is a way to “give back” to the community she has called home for over half a century.

 Dr. John Christian Fox